MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/mailbox-does-not-have-email-server-profile.md

 ---
 title: Mailbox doesn't have email server profile error
-description: Provides a solution to an email server error code InvalidIncomingEmailServerProfile that occurs after selecting the Test & Enable Mailbox button in Dynamics 365. ms.reviewer: ms.date: 12/11/2024 ms.custom: sap:Email and Exchange Synchronization
+description: Provides a solution to an email server error code InvalidIncomingEmailServerProfile that occurs when selecting Test & Enable Mailbox in Dynamics 365. ms.reviewer: ms.date: 12/11/2024 ms.custom: sap:Email and Exchange Synchronization